Las Vegas National Wildlife Refuge Visitor Center, peach building with a green roof

 About Us

 Strategically located at the base of the Sangre de Cristo Mountains and the edge of El Llano Estacado, the 8,672-acre refuge overlaps three unique landscapes, including the Rocky Mountains and eastern prairies.
+This combination of habitats provides a haven for many species of wildlife, all of which you can enjoy!

 What We Do

 The National Wildlife Refuge System is a series of lands and waters owned and managed by the U.S. Fish and Wildlife Service.
 Wildlife conservation is at the heart of the refuge system.
 It drives everything we do from the purpose a refuge is established, to the recreational activities offered there, to the resource management tools we use.
-Selecting the right tools helps us ensure the survival of local plants and animals and helps fulfill the purpose of the refuge.
+Selecting the right tools helps us ensure the survival of local plants and animals and helps fulfill the purpose of the Refuge.

 Our Species

 The sandhill cranes arrive in the fall as they migrate to their winter home.
-Bald eagles, northern harriers, and American kestrels are frequently sighted soaring above the refuge scanning the grasslands for prey or attracted to the hundreds of ducks and geese on the refuge’s open waters.
+Bald eagles, northern harriers, Swainson's hawks, and American kestrels are frequently sighted soaring above the refuge scanning the grasslands for prey or attracted to the hundreds of ducks and geese on the refuge’s open waters.
 Migrating shorebirds like long-billed dowitchers and sandpipers, probe the mudflats in early fall and spring.
 In the woodlands, wild turkeys wander in search of a meal and on the prairies.
 Rocky Mountain elk blend into the grasses, home to badgers and ground squirrels.